New series & new beginnings

 I’ll keep you posted about the move, and will let you know about life in our new home :)

 P.S.
-In my monthly newsletter Creative Notes I share updates on my work, composition tips, thoughts on creativity, promo codes & special offers for my online classes, and access to my Inspiration library & free downloads – you can subscribe here
+In my monthly newsletter Creative Notes I share updates on my work, composition tips, thoughts on creativity, promo codes & special offers for my online classes, and access to my library of free resources – you can subscribe here